elleminguyen2018-lang/az104-azure-admin-lab/README.md

 # Azure AZ-104 Admin Lab

-This is a beginner Azure AZ-104 lab where I built a small production-style environment to practice core administrator skills.
+This is a beginner Azure AZ-104 lab where I built a small production style environment to practice core administrator skills.

 ---